-The DI was established in 1952 to help the President and other policymakers make informed decisions about our country’s national security.
-DI analysts look at all the available information on an issue and organize it for policymakers to give them more ideas on how to think about it.
+The Directorate of Analysis (formally the Directorate of Intelligence or DI) was established in 1952 to help the President and other policymakers make informed decisions about our country’s national security.
+DA analysts look at all the available information on an issue and organize it for policymakers to give them more ideas on how to think about it.
 The grist for the analysts’ mill is a mix of often incomplete and frequently contradictory fragments of information collected around—and above—the world.
 From a near-void on vital topics during the early years to an overwhelming volume today, the information has come from a variety of sources and methods, including US personnel overseas as well as agent reports, satellite photography, foreign media, and sophisticated sensors.

 1946 – The Office of Reports and Estimates (ORE) is created under an interagency Central Intelligence Group to do intelligence research, produce daily analytic reports, and write longer-term National Intelligence Estimates for policymakers.

 1947 – President Truman signs the National Security Act of 1947 creating the CIA.